 Brisbane Queenslander Renovation (Built 2018)

-Richard and Ray were seeking a modern private haven with all the convenience of an inner-city home lifestyle.
+The owners of this Paddington Queenslander Cottage were seeking a modern private haven with the convenience of an inner-city lifestyle.
 When the council refused their demolition application, the couple approached PlaceMate Architects to assess the property’s potential for renovation.

-The existing cottage was roughly made but still fairly intact despite decades of tenants.
+The existing Paddington Queenslander Cottage was roughly made but still fairly intact despite decades of tenants.
 The small sloping lot was located in a flood zone rising from a busy road and facing south towards a park.
 A mysterious old pipe line ran across the middle of the block, creating an architectural challenge for the PlaceMate team.

 One side of the cottage was pressed so close to boundary fencing the window hoods encroached on a neighbouring property.
 Meanwhile the other side was expansive enough to fit a generous driveway.